Joseph Mathias Grassi: self portrait (private property)

 It seems that by leaving Vienna Grassi fared much better than most Austrian painters of his time.
 In addition to his income as a freelance portraitist by 1805 he already drew an annual income of 2,400 Thaler (that the Neuer Nekrolog der Deutschen in 1840 was to call "Westengeld") from Augustus, Duke of Saxe-Gotha-Altenburg whose poetry Grassi also used as subjects for a number of paintings.
 The villa in the Plauenscher Grund in Dresden that Grassi bought at that time was unfortunately destroyed in 1857.

-The "Villa Grassi" near Dresden (that had to make way for the now defunct Felsenkeller Brauerei)
+The "Villa Grassi" near Dresden (which had to make way for the now defunct Felsenkeller Brauerei)